Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.ExternalIngress.md

 ## DESCRIPTION

-Container apps allows you to expose your container app to the Internet, your VNET, or to other container apps within the same environment by enabling ingress.

-When inbound access to the app is required, configure the ingress.
+Inbound access to a Container App is configured by enabling ingress.
+Container Apps can be configured to allow external ingress or not.
+External ingress permits communication outside the Container App environment from a private VNET or the Internet.
+To restrict communication to a private VNET your Container App Environment must be:

+- Configured with a custom VNET.
+- Configured with an internal load balancer.

 Applications that do batch processing or consume events may not require ingress to be enabled.

-When external ingress is configured, communication outside the container apps environment is enabled from your private VNET or the Internet.
-To restrict communication to a private VNET your Container App Environment must be deployed on a custom VNET with an Internal load balancer.

 If communication outside your Container Apps Environment is not required, disable external ingress.

 ## RECOMMENDATION